technofocus-pte/aipwrdanlytcmsfbrcdepth/Labguides/Usecase 09/Usecase09.md

 Analyzing structured data has been an easy process for some time but the same cannot be said for unstructured data.
 Unstructured data, such as text, images, and videos, is more difficult to analyze and interpret.
-However, with the advent of advanced AI models, such as OpenAI's GPT-3 and GPT-4, it is now becoming easier to analyze and gain insights from unstructured data.
+However, with the advent of advanced AI models, it is now becoming easier to analyze and gain insights from unstructured data.

 An example of such analysis is the ability to query a document for